ioi-foundation/dcrypt/crates/common/README.md

-# DCRYPT Common Utilities (`common`)
+# dcrypt Common Utilities (`common`)

-The `common` crate provides shared functionality, data structures, and security primitives that are used across multiple crates within the DCRYPT workspace.
+The `common` crate provides shared functionality, data structures, and security primitives that are used across multiple crates within the dcrypt workspace.
 Its main purpose is to centralize common code, especially related to security best practices, to ensure consistency and reduce redundancy.

 ## Core Components